Air Conditioning and Heating Tips

 Make Use of Ceiling Fans

-Keep interior doors and vents open to help circulate the air.
+Keep interior doors and vents open to help circulate the air or AC installation in Houston.

 Seal Cracks in Windows and Doors